 How Is Elastic Better Than Other Lenders?

 Elastic provides an easy and fast source of credit to people with less than great credit.
 It works like a credit card in the sense that you only pay interest on the amount of money you use not the entire credit limit.
 This provides a safety net for unexpected expenses to people with poor credit who can't qualify for traditional credit card and loan products.
-The interest rates are certainly not low, but they are much better than payday lenders and overdraft fees.
+The rates are certainly not low, but they are much better than payday lenders and overdraft fees.